 Craft and Design

-Practical and design skills are developed further using tools, equipment, materials and processes to design mechanisms which are put together into a pop-up book.
+Practical and design skills are developed further using equipment, materials and processes to design pop-up mechanisms.

 Information and Communication Technology (ICT)

-- They learn to write in paragraphs and design pages with pictures and text.
+- Learning to design pages with pictures and text and edit their work

-- They use the Internet to find information on various topics and create a simple slide presentation.
+- Using the Internet to find information on various topics

 Support for Learning

-In order to maximise the individual’s potential it is considered important to develop support strategies that complement their learning requirements.
+Support for Learning has a broad role, which allows students with specific learning needs and general academic difficulties to be supported in relation to their individual requirements.
+In order to maximise the individual’s potential, it is considered important to develop support strategies that complement individual learning requirements.

-At this stage, students are carefully monitored for progress by staff and through the school’s monitoring process, which involves standardised testing in Primary 1, Primary 3 and Primary 5.
+At this stage, pupils are carefully monitored for progress by staff.
 The aim is to help students meet their long-term targets in the Primary curriculum.
-Ongoing liaison between class teachers, Learning Support staff and parents is an essential part of this process.
+Ongoing liaison between class teachers, Support for Learning staff and parents is an essential part of this process.

-In Primary 4, pupils identified as requiring support in meeting their long-term targets, are taught either individually or in small groups by the Learning Support staff, who work in conjunction with the class teacher to ensure that their individual needs are met.
+In Primary 4, pupils identified as requiring support in meeting their long-term targets, are taught either individually or in small groups by specialist Support for Learning staff, who work in conjunction with the class teacher to ensure that individual needs are met.

 Homework is very much a part of our school programme and it helps to foster a link with parents in their support of the girls' learning throughout the Junior School Years.
 As the pupils progress, they are acquiring individual study skills beyond the classroom which in turn contribute to the development of independent learning as they mature.
 We always appreciate interest and support in this essential aspect of the learning process.
 The time required for individual tasks may vary.
 However, please let your daughter's teacher know if she is regularly taking longer than the guide times.
 Homework is generally given on 4 evenings each week (Monday - Thursday).

-In Primary 4, there is approximately 30 minutes per night.
-Generally 2 items are selected from: Mathematics, Spelling, Reading, English Language (grammar, comprehension, handwriting), Topic work
+In Primary 4, there is approximately 30 minutes per evening.
+Generally, two items are selected from: Mathematics, Spelling, Reading, English Language, Topic work.